?

 Photorefractive Keratectomy (PRK) is the original excimer eye laser technique.
 Dr David Kent was the first surgeon to perform PRK in the South Island in 1997.
 PRK is recommended as an alternative to LASIK or SMILEpro eye laser for people with a thin cornea; a cornea that does not have a symmetrical shape; or anyone whose lifestyle places them at high risk of an eye injury.

-Fendalton Eye Clinic offers three types of IOLs for reducing dependence on near vision spectacles after cataract surgery or refractive lens exchange with intraocular lenses (IOLs).
-These are:
+Fendalton Eye Clinic offers three types of intraocular lenses (IOLs) for reducing dependence on near vision spectacles after cataract surgery or refractive lens exchange with intraocular lenses.
+There are pro's and con's of each option which will be discussed with you to determine the option that will fit best with your lifestyle.

 If LASIK, SMILEpro or PRK is not suitable for your eyes due to either a high prescription, thin cornea, abnormal corneal shape or significant dry eye, then implantable contact lenses (ICL) may be your best option for treating your myopia (short-sightedness), hyperopia (long-sightedness), or astigmatism.